 On July 29, 2021, the company issued and transferred 2,500,000 ordinary shares to The Bank of New York Mellon, its depositary bank to be issued to employees upon the vesting of restricted share units under 2015 Share Incentive Plan and 2019 Share Incentive Plan.
-For the year ended December 31, 2021, 3,002,130 Class A ordinary shares were issued pursuant to the vesting of restricted share units, among which 1,914,630 Class A ordinary shares held by the depositary bank.
-Therefore, as of December 31, 2021, 585,370 Class A ordinary shares are legally issued but not outstanding for the purpose of accounting and thus are excluded from the basic net loss per share calculation.
+For the year ended December 31, 2021, 3,002,130 Class A ordinary shares were issued pursuant to the vesting of restricted share units, among which 1,914,630 Class A ordinary shares were settled with shares held by the depositary bank.
+Therefore, as of December 31, 2021, 585,370 Class A ordinary shares remain available for future issuance.
+These shares are legally issued but not outstanding for the purpose of accounting and thus are excluded from the basic net loss per share calculation.